-Germany is known the world over as an attractive place to do research.
+Around the world, Germany is known as an attractive place to do research.
 Research and development play an important role not only in the most innovative German companies – university and non-university research institutes also enjoy an excellent reputation.
-This is why there are numerous good reasons for doing research in Germany and for following the example of popular German researchers.
+This is why there are numerous good reasons for doing research in Germany and for following the example of well-known German researchers.

-Research and development (R&D) are very important for German companies, whether large groups or small and medium-sized businesses.
+Research and development (R&D) is very important for German companies, whether large groups or small and medium-sized businesses.
 Investment in R&D has been rising for years: at nearly 54 billion euros, the majority of the 79 billion euros invested in research and development in Germany in 2012 were invested by businesses.

 Compared with other countries, expenditure on research and development by the German industry sector is growing at an extremely dynamic rate: at just 1.4% worldwide in 2014, for German companies it was more than 11.3%.
 The most prolific sector here is the automotive sector, but the chemicals and electronic engineering industries are also strongly committed to R&D.

 German universities invested some 14 billion euros in research and development in 2012.
 Since 2005, the German government has been promoting outstanding university programmes through its “Excellence Initiative”.
 This financial aid is helping to create even better work conditions for young researchers from Germany and from abroad.
 More than 4 billion euros have been granted since 2005 under the Excellence Initiative; currently, 39 universities are receiving funding.
-You’ll find a list of them on the Web site of the German Research Foundation.
-Find out more on German universities.
+You can find a list of them on the website of the German Research Foundation.
+Find out more about German universities.

 Renowned non-university research institutes